 Funky, casual restaurant now in the busy heart of Elk Avenue

 My husband and I arranged to meet a group of friends at the Secret Stash for pizza and more, so we auto-piloted ourselves to the west end of Elk Avenue, Crested Butte’s main drag.
 Last time I ate there, the Stash was on the second floor of the last building on the street.
-Turns out that it moved not long ago to the main floor of The Company Store building, directly above LoBar where we ate last night.
+Turns out that it moved not long ago to the main floor of The Company Store building, directly above LoBar where we ate last night without noting what was above.
 This is no surprise, it turns out, since both are under the same ownership

-And now, three pizza that I won’t even try to name either:
+And now, three pizzas that I won’t even try to name either: